evan-lloyd/graphpatch/docs/index.rst

-graphpatch 0.1.0
+graphpatch 0.2.0
 ================
 .. py:currentmodule:: graphpatch

 Overview
 ########
-``graphpatch`` is a library for activation patching on :std:doc:`PyTorch <torch:index>` neural network models.
+``graphpatch`` is a library for :ref:`activation patching <what_is_activation_patching>` (often also referred to as "ablation") on :std:doc:`PyTorch <torch:index>` neural network models.
 You use it by first wrapping your model in a :class:`PatchableGraph` and then running operations in a context created by :meth:`PatchableGraph.patch`:

 .. code::